JaVa-ConfigPlus/Config-Remark-Editor/README.md

 ## 🆕 Latest Update

-### 🚀 IP Address Replacement
+### 🌐 IP Address Replacement

-Added a new feature for replacing server addresses.
+A new feature has been added to replace server addresses.

-Users can now:
+You can now:

 ✅ Add custom IP addresses
 ✅ Replace domains easily
-✅ Edit multiple configurations at once
+✅ Modify multiple configurations
-✅ Keep original configuration structure
+✅ Keep the original structure

----

-## 🔒 Privacy

-VTG respects user privacy.

-✔ No data collection
-✔ No configuration upload
-✔ No tracking
-✔ Everything works locally

 ---